hardmanko/ofxCX/docs/mainpage.md

 under OFDIR/addons (typically OFDIR/addons/ofxCX), where OFDIR is where you put openFramworks when you installed it.
 To use CX in a project, use the openFrameworks project generator and select ofxCX as an addon.
 The project generator can be found in OFDIR/projectGenerator.

+\section hardwareRequirements System Requirements

+openFrameworks works on a wide variety of hardware and software, some of which are not supported by CX.
+CX works on computers with certain versions of Windows, Linux, or OSx operating systems.
+Windows 7 and XP are both supported.

+As far as hardware is concerned, the minimum requirements for CX are very low.
+However, if your video card is too old, you won't be able to use some types of rendering.
+Having a video card that supports OpenGL version 3.2 at least is good, although older ones will work, potentially with reduced functionality.
+Also, a 2+ core CPU helps with some things and is generally a good idea for psychology experiments, because one core can be hogged by CX and the operating system can use the other core for other things.
+Basically, use a computer made after 2010 and you will have no worries whatsoever.
+However, CX has been found to work with reduced functionality on computers from the mid 90's, so there is that option, although I cannot make any guarantees that it will work on any given computer of that vintage.

+\section examplesAndTutorials Examples and Tutorials

+There are several examples of how to use CX.
+The example files can be found in the CX directory (see \ref installationInstructions) in subfolders with names beginning with "example-".
+Some of the examples are on a specific topic and others are sample experiments that integrate together different features of CX.

 In order to use the \ref examplesAndTutorials, do the following:
 1. Use the oF project generator (OFDIR/projectGenerator/projectGeneratorSimple.exe) to create a new project that uses the ofxCX addon.
 The project generator asks you what to name your project, where to put it (defaults to OFDIR/apps/myApps/), and has the option of selecting